Water Based Nail Polish

 Ingredients –

 Its main ingredients include water, copolymer, acrylates, and neem oil.
 It also contains colorants, depending on the shade: Red 34 Lake, iron oxide, mica, ultramarines, titanium dioxide, red 28, violet 2, copper flake, and others.
 Remember, none of the harmful and harsh ingredients found in normal nail polish will be found in Piggy Paint.
-With all these non-toxic ingredients, It’s as natural as mud!
+With all these non-toxic ingredients, it’s as natural as mud!

 Application –

 To apply Piggy Paint, first wash your hands with soap and water.
 Dry them before applying 2-3 thin coats of nail polish.
-In between coats, you can blow dry polished nails on warm heat (low setting) until dry.
-While not necessary, blow drying with warm heat will harden the nail polish more efficiently for maximum protection against chipping.
+In between coats, you can blow-dry polished nails on warm heat (low setting) until dry.
+While not necessary, blow-drying with warm heat will harden the nail polish more efficiently for maximum protection against chipping.
 Also, as we mentioned before, using the basecoat + sealer will provide superior results.

 Advantages and Disadvantages –